forjagames/fg-api/docs/website/docs/services/storage.md

   6. __Cancel__: Close the menu without performing any action.

 ## Explorer
-[Explorer](../storage/explorer.md) is a tool for browsing the service's databases, query rows, view and modify data, manage users, manage groups, and manage backups.
+[Explorer](../storage/explorer.md) is a tool for browsing the service's databases, query rows, view and modify data, manage users, groups, and backups.